-Posted in Mold Removal, on February 13, 2014
+Posted in Mold Removal, on February 13, 2021

-We have numerous of calls from tenants who have found some mold in their unit and want it removed.
+We have numerous of calls from tenants who done DIY mold inspections in Toronto have found some mold in their unit and want it removed.
 Some have great landlords who hire the right contractor to safely remove mold, but some have landlords who want to find the cheapest solution, and hire a handyman, painter or try and remove it themselves to save a dollar or two.
-Many landlords will also attempt to rid themselves from being liable of the cost to remove and remediate mold by blaming the tenant for being at fault.
+Many landlords will also attempt to approach mold removal in Toronto themselves from being liable of the cost to remove and remediate mold by blaming the tenant for being at fault.
 Determining who’s at fault for mold growth can nearly be impossible.
 The source or cause of the mold growth can be determined by the living conditions and needs to be fixed or addressed to ensure no more mold growth or future mold growth occurs.